Incarceration in the United States: Conditions

 Also identified as an issue within the prison system is gang violence, because many gang members retain their gang identity and affiliations when imprisoned.
-Segregation of identified gang members from the general population of inmates, with different gangs being housed in separate units often results in the imprisonment of these gang members with their friends and criminal cohorts.
+Segregation of identified gang members from the general population of inmates, with different gangs being housed in separate units, often results in the imprisonment of these gang members with their friends and criminal cohorts.
 Some feel this has the effect of turning prisons into "institutions of higher criminal learning".

 Many prisons in the United States are overcrowded.
 For example, California's 33 prisons have a total capacity of 100,000, but they hold 170,000 inmates.
 Many prisons in California and around the country are forced to turn old gymnasiums and classrooms into huge bunkhouses for inmates.
-They do this by placing hundreds of bunk beds next to one another, in these gyms, without any type of barriers to keep inmates separated.
-In California, the inadequate security engendered by this situation, coupled with insufficient staffing levels, have led to increased violence and a prison health system that causes one death a week.
+They do this by placing hundreds of bunk beds side by side in these gyms, without barriers to separate inmates.
+In California, the inadequate security engendered by this situation, coupled with insufficient staffing levels, has led to increased violence and a prison health system that causes one death a week.
 This situation has led the courts to order California to release 27% of the current prison population, citing the Eighth Amendment's prohibition of cruel and unusual punishment.
 The three-judge court considering requests by the Plata v.
 Schwarzenegger and Coleman v.
 Schwarzenegger courts found California's prisons have become criminogenic as a result of prison overcrowding.

-In 2005, the U.S. Supreme Court case of Cutter v.
-Wilkinson established that prisons that received federal funds could not deny prisoners accommodations necessary for religious practices.
+In 2005, the U.S. Supreme Court case Cutter v.
+Wilkinson established that prisons receiving federal funds could not deny prisoners accommodations necessary for religious practices.

 According to a Supreme Court ruling issued on May 23, 2011, California – which has the highest overcrowding rate of any prison system in the country – must alleviate overcrowding in the state's prisons, reducing the prisoner population by 30,000 over the next two years.